Tony Yayo: Assault charge and dismissal (2007–08)

 On March 24, 2007, Tony Yayo and childhood friend, Lowell Fletcher (alias Lodi Mack), were both arrested for the alleged simple assault on fourteen-year-old James Rosemond, Jr. (alias Lil Henchman), who is confirmed to be the son of Czar Entertainment founder and drug trafficker James Rosemond (alias Jimmy Henchman).
 The incident was perceived to have had a connection with Tony Yayo and G-Unit's ongoing dispute with former colleague and Henchman's client at the time, The Game.
 50 Cent was also accused of approaching the child, along with members of his entourage, and pushing him against a nearby wall.
 However, he had proven his innocence with video footage showing him at his former Connecticut mansion at the time of the alleged incident.
 Yayo reportedly slapped the boy several times and yelled at him "fuck Czar Entertainment, nigga!"
 His co-conspirator, Fletcher, also pistol whipped Rosemond, Jr., and apparently threatened him with the same gun, causing the adolescent child to run off in fear.

 Tony Yayo made his first court appearance on the morning of April 25, 2007, in the United States District Court for the Eastern District of New York.
 The case was adjourned to July 24.
 Yayo plead not guilty to all charges.
 His lawyer has expressed his belief that Yayo is innocent and commented on the situation in an interview with MTV:

 A week before his court appearance, on April 18, the house of Yayo's mother was struck with bullets.
 The attack is believed to be in retaliation for his assault and to be ordered by Jimmy Henchman as vengeance for assaulting his son.
 Yayo references the attack on the G-Unit song, "Straight Outta Southside" (2008).

 On July 24, 2007, Tony Yayo attended a court hearing regarding his alleged assault.
 The prosecution offered him a nine-month prison sentence if he pleaded guilty, which he rejected.
 Ultimately, prosecutors dropped all charges against him in February 2008.
 The mother of Rosemond's son sued him and 50 Cent two months later.

-Eventually, his friend Lodi Mack took legal responsibility for the action and plead guilty to aggravated assault with a weapon and a gun violated in relation.
+Eventually, his friend, Lodi Mack, took legal responsibility for the action and pleaded guilty to aggravated assault with a weapon and unlawful gun possession in relation.
 He, in November 2007, was sentenced to two years and nine months in prison.